Oct. 7, 2009

 2 whole celery stalks

 2 tbsp vegan mayo (fat-free)

 In a large mixing bowl, mash chickpeas with a fork until coarse and no whole beans are left.
 Alternatively, pulse beans in a food processor a few times -- careful not to puree, and transfer to a mixing bowl.
 Shred celery with a cheese grater or pulse a few times in a food processor.
 Transfer to the mixing bowl and add remaining ingredients, stirring to combine.
 Add more vegan mayo and/or kelp as necessary or desired and black pepper to taste.

-Use Nasoya's fat-free vegan mayo or use the fat-free homemade mayo recipe in my cookbook.
-Many low fat mayo's, such as Trader Joes brand, are also accidentally vegan but not fat-free.
-Chef's notes: 1 small dill pickle may be shredded or minced and used in place of the relish.
-You can also add a light squirt of lemon juice for added flavor.
+Chef's Notes: One small dill pickle may be shredded or minced and used in place of the relish.
+You can also add a light squeeze of lemon juice for added flavor.